siteorigin/so-widgets-bundle/readme.txt

 * Editor: Added `noreferrer` to any target links preventing Layout block failing validation when `target=_blank` link added.
 * Hero: Prevented buttons from loading when buttons shortcode isn't added.
 * Post Carousel: Added a `Link target` setting.
+* Post Carousel: Disable button navigation if number of visible posts is more than total posts.
+* Mobile: Improved admin form field responsive behavior.
+* Updated Font Awesome from `5.13.0` to `5.14.0`.

 == 1.17.0 - 22 May 2020 ==
 * Simple Masonry: Added a preloader and related settings.